 Welcome to MTG Meta Breakers!
 This series is devoted to helping you take on some of the most common decks in your favorite formats (aka “the meta”).

-Whether you’re looking to climb the competitive ladder on Arena, want to win your local Friday Night Magic (FNM), or are just sick of getting beat, you’re in the right place.
+Whether you’re looking to grind competitive events on MTGO, want to win your local Friday Night Magic (FNM), or are just sick of getting beat, you’re in the right place.

 For the purposes of this series, we’ll assume that all games are in best-of-three format.
 This allows you to sideboard against your opponent.
 When hoping to take down the metagame, sideboarding is your best friend.